MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 slug: note-display-controller
 ---

 Time to move on to displaying a note in its own controller.
-We will be creating a reusable View Controller that will be used to display our note information but can also be used to manipulate notes using keyboard input.
+We will be creating a reusable view controller that will be used to display our note information but can also be used to manipulate notes using keyboard input.

 #Adding a Container View

-Let's add a new container view to our `New Note View Controller`.
-This container will create a new View Controller that will be displayed within the `New Note View Controller`.
+Let's add a new container view to our *New Note View Controller*.
+This container will create a new view controller that will be displayed within the *New Note View Controller*.

 > [action]
 > Open `Main.storyboard` and locate *Container View* in the *Object Library*.